astrale-sharp/typstfmt/README.md

 # State

-Currently the output is almost never decent, when it will be I'll add a bin target!
+Currently, the output shouldn't be always trusted and isn't perfect but should be lossless.

+# Installing

+`cargo install --path .` would do the trick.
 # Contributing
 - feel free to open issue or discuss!
 I don't have github notifications so also feel free to go ping me on the typst discord server (at Astrale).
 - once discussed, you may open a PR, not before cause I'm a bit chaotic and this is wip so things change fast and I would hate it if you lost your time.

 # Architecture
 ## Main logic

 Since we're visiting a AST (which is a tree) we have a recursive function